grz0zrg/static/README.md

   * nav.html
   * items.html
 * dist
+  * get
-  * get  *this is a folder where you place all downloadables stuff, this folder is included in the sitemap*
+    * *this is a folder where you place all downloadables stuff, all the content of this folder will be included in the sitemap*
   * index.html